Tanaka Sake Brewery Mimasaka local sake『Musashinosato』Jummai-shu『chu-ko』

-Sake is rice and water to raw materials,and "brew" made the by fermenting rice.
+Sake is brewed from rice,water,and raw materials made by the fermenting rice.

 First, the starch which is the main ingredients of rice is changed into sugar by the action of koji.